keithalewis/xllfloat/hw3.md

 # Homework 3

 Commit all your work then pull https://github.com/keithalewis/xllfloat.git.
-From Team Explorer Home click on Branchs and select the `hw3` branch.
+From Team Explorer Home click on Branchss and select the `hw3` branch.

 Review the implementation of fms::root1d::bisect.
 Look for !!! in fmsroot1d.h and hw3.cpp for instructions on what code to write.